openstack/skyline-console/docs/en/test/3-2-E2E-table-operation.md

       2. Click the `Confirm` button
     - Parameter `title`, the text on the button above the table
     - Parameter `waitTime`, the waiting time after clicking, the default is 2 seconds
-    - Take the release of floating IP `test/e2e/integration/pages/network/floatingip.spec.js` as an example
+    - Take the release of floating IP as an example: `test/e2e/integration/pages/network/floatingip.spec.js`
       - Select all floating IPs in the stopped state and release them in batches

     ```javascript